 - Monitor and check for mold.
 Just be careful as the spores can trigger severe allergic reactions and other negative health effects.
 But if you do find any cases, don’t hesitate to call a mold removal professional.

 - Call a plumber.
 As long as the majority of the water has been extracted out, you may need to call a plumber, depending on the source of the damage.
 For sewage backups, frozen and burst pipes, leaking pipes, broken appliances, and water hoses, calling them sooner rather than later would be most beneficial.

 Local Flood Cleanup Professional

-When encountering a flooded basement, don’t hesitate to call emergency restoration services, even if you find the problem at 3 AM.
+When encountering a flooded basement, don’t hesitate to call a restoration company, even if you find the problem at 3 AM.
 But finding a company that is licensed and experienced is essential during the repair process.
 They must also be available 24/7 to take your call and respond immediately if you have any problems during the drying process.

-When searching, check out your local ServiceMaster provider.
-Not only are they available 24/7, trained, licensed, and experienced, but they will arrive to your property within 2 hours of your initial call with professional equipment to begin working immediately.
-After extracting the water, they will fully inspect the damage, set up the drying equipment, and work with your insurance carrier, if needed, during the claims process.
+When searching, make sure the water damage restoration provider is available 24/7, trained, licensed, and experienced.
+They should first extract the water, then fully inspect the damage, set up the drying equipment, and work with your insurance carrier, if needed, during the claims process.
 Ultimately, they will ensure your basement is rid of all water, moisture, and mildew after an efficient and effective service.